ADOPTING

 Age Limits

 The lower age limit to adopt is 18 and there is no upper age limit.
-We do however ask for applicants to be realistic when applying for dogs and consider the age of the dog vs their own age.
+We do ask for applicants to be realistic when applying for dogs and consider the age of the dog vs their age before applying.

 Settling in your new Dog